champsing/Ragecraft-IV-resourcepack/readme/README.md

 4. If you want to run this Map on a server, please ensure that you use the Vanilla jar provided by Mojang!

 ### [IMPORTANT!]
 Installation Guide
-- If you play in Singleplayer, please unzip the zipped file in an individual folder named "1.20.1_Ragecraft_IV_by.heliceo.Suso.-.v1.1.0_zh_CN_TW_1" (The file name has been changed in order to prevent unintended replace of the world you already have.), copy it to `.minecraft\saves` directory, then launch the game and enter the world.
+- If you play in Singleplayer, please unzip the zipped file in an individual folder (The file name has been changed in order to prevent unintended replace of the world you already have.), copy it to `.minecraft\saves` directory, then launch the game and enter the world.
 You can now enjoy your Map.
-- ）If you want to play Multiplayer with your friends on a server, please take out the `resources.zip` in the world save and distribute to every player playing with you.
+- If you want to play Multiplayer with your friends on a server, please take out the `resources.zip` in the world save and distribute to every player playing with you.
 Don't leave it in the world save folder.
 Then ask everyone to enter the game and enable the resourcepack.
 (That is to say ask everyone to install the resourcepack on their own computers.)
 - Please **DON'T** let the players download the server resourcepack since it will cause some translation keys not to load the translation value.

 If you need to update the translation file, all you need to do is replace `\%AppData%\Roaming\.minecraft\saves\[1.20.1] Ragecraft IV - by heliceo & Suso - v<version>\resources.zip` with a newer `resource.zip`.